 PhD research

-We train PhD researchers who can address the societal and technical challenges of a changing world.
+Our goal is to train curious, empowered and rigorous researchers who can address the social and technical challenges of a changing world.

-PhD researchers at the Copernicus Institute of Sustainable Development have an academic and social home in one of our five research groups.
+PhD researchers at the Copernicus Institute come from a variety of disciplinary backgrounds within the field of sustainability.
+Our 100+ PhDs have an academic and social home in one of our five research groups.
 The institute is a fun and vibrant place to work, with an open, productive and supportive research culture that values inclusivity and a diversity of perspectives.

 Revitalizing Arctic Indigenous food systems through inclusive, transdisciplinary approaches